ThalesGroup/secure-ml/README.md

 A ThalesGroup policy framework to secure machine learning datasets, models, underlying platform, compliance with internal and external regulations, and to humans involved.

 **![image](images/ml.png)**

+The purpose of this security policy (SecPol) is to provide a framework for ensuring the security and privacy of machine learning (ML) systems within the organization.
+This policy outlines activities, responsibilities, and guidelines to protect ML models, data, and infrastructure from unauthorized access, malicious attacks, and privacy breaches.

 Available at [ML Security Policy](security-policy/ml-secpol.md) with [ML Security Requirements](security-policy/ml-secpol-detailed.md) and [ML Security Guidelines](security-policy/guidelines/ml-secpol-guidelines.md)